italiancode/VybeWhale-Bot/README.md

 Send `/whale [token_address]` to get comprehensive whale information for any token:

 - Top 5 token holders with percentage of supply and USD value
-- Recent whale activity with detailed transfer information
+- Recent whale transfers with detailed information
-- Whale concentration risk assessment and volatility insights
+- Whale concentration risk assessment
 - One-click tracking buttons (⚡ Track) to follow any whale wallet instantly

 <div align="center">